 “My daughter took part In Young Reporters a few years ago and received the Diana Award for this work.
 Her columns went into her portfolio, and proved a great topic to talk about at interviews.
 I would highly recommend students apply to this programme, particularly students who want to go into vocations related to English: writing, publishing, marketing and media.
 These industries require a portfolio of work as standard.” – parent of a young reporter

-If you are interested in being part of this fantastic opportunity, or know someone that is, please contact Jenny at VANEL (email@example.com) or use this online form (http://vanel.org.uk/va/young-reporters-application-form/)
+If you are interested in being part of this fantastic opportunity, or know someone that is, please contact John at VANEL (firstname.lastname@example.org) or use this online form (http://vanel.org.uk/va/young-reporters-application-form/)

 This opportunity has proved to be a positive addition to the development of CV’s as well as developing key transferrable skills most employers look for, including team work, meeting deadline, effective written and verbal communication, positive challenge and developing understanding of diverse issues young people face.